 Once the return to work began, the stressors and the issues impacting sustainable energy and well-being began to shift away from concerns about what was happening outside of the organization.
 The shift of concern became internally oriented.
 People were less fearful of job loss and more concerned about accomplishing the work safely with less staff than before the crisis.
 The focus on safety shifted to be less about PPE’s and standard operating procedures to concern about contact with customers/guests.
 People were satisfied with the resort’s efforts to be safe, but the concern was whether guests would follow the safety guidelines.

 The deep concerns and stressors on employees through work and home life mandated that leaders have a caring attitude toward employees and be open to communication—leaning heavily on effective listening and responding to those feelings or needs.
 When leaders are sensitive to the stressors affecting employees outside of work, it elevates the sense of belonging and meaning for employees.
-Which makes sense—we all want to feel like our voice is heard and that we have input in the changes affecting our lives and our livelihoods.
-In fact, when leaders can admit the things they don’t know, openly communicate about the things they do know and ensure they are bringing employees into the conversation, it not only creates an effective listening program but it elevates a sense of belonging, loyalty, and belief in the future vision of an organization.
+This makes sense—we all want to feel like our voice is heard and that we have input in the changes affecting our lives and our livelihoods.
+In fact, when leaders can admit the things they don’t know, openly communicate about the things they do know, and ensure they are bringing employees into the conversation, it not only creates an effective listening program but it elevates a sense of belonging, loyalty, and belief in the future vision of an organization.

 One lever of showing compassion and comfort during these times is safety and security—a component that became even more critical for the resort group as they began bringing employees back to work (the truth of many organizations today).
 The resort group used this opportunity to once again survey employees and inquire about their safety and security concerns to ensure their action planning process to bring people back to work took the employee voice into consideration.

 Interestingly, the data showed that a majority of employees weren’t worried about themselves as much as they were worried about others.
-In fact, there was only 13 percent of the employee population who didn’t feel safe returning to work.
+In fact, there was only 13 percent of the employee population didn’t feel safe returning to work.
 Those who were comfortable coming back requested that proper operating procedures around how they come back to work be put into place and be well-defined.

 They felt safe with the policies the resort group had put into place, but they did not feel safe with customers—because they couldn’t control what the customers were doing.
 What if their disregard for policies or less attentive attitude toward safety and security harmed them or their families?